HusseinBakri/TransformMeshToGIFSprite/README.md

 ```

 ### Python Packages
-On Mac/Linnux Operating systems level:
+On Mac/Linux Operating systems level:
 ```
 sudo pip3 install pillow
 sudo pip3 install image
 ```
-On Blender Level, in MacOS High Sierra usually all python modules are installed in the following directly.
-Please check if different.
-You won't have difficulities finding it
+On Blender Level, in MacOS High Sierra, usually all python modules are located in the following directory (Please check if different.
+You won't have difficulities finding it)
 ```
 /Applications/Blender/blender.app/Contents/Resources/2.79/python/lib/python3.5
 ```

-You can install the python modules inside Blender (so Blender can see them) using the following method:
+You can install the python modules inside Blender (so Blender can see them) using the --target method on pip3:
 ```
 pip3 install --target=/Applications/Blender/blender.app/Contents/Resources/2.79/python/lib/python3.5/ image
 ```
 On Blender Level, in Linux, example Fedora, Python packages are located in:
 ```
-XX
+/blender/2.79/python/lib/python3.5/
 ```

 #### Other requirements